Would you like to establish an online presence for yourself and/or your business?

 - Locate the DNS that you’d like to change.

 - There will typically be some sort of option like, “Use custom nameservers”.
 Click that option.

-- From here, type in your desired new nameserver.
+- Enter your desired new nameserver.

 Depending on the length of your domain name term, you’ll have to renew your domain name in a year, two years, or longer.

-If you don’t have a website yet, then 2017 is the best time to get started.
+If you don’t have a website yet, then 2020 is the best time to get started.
 And the first step to creating your website is to register your domain name.

 With this simple guide, you can register your domain name quickly and easily.
 Before you know it, you’ll have your own little piece of the web.